dressel/ErgodicControl.jl/docs/trajectory_manager.rst

     tm.dynamics = DubinsDynamics(v0, r)

-If you want to implement your own dynamics, you need to subtype the abstract `Dynamics` type and implement the `linearize` and `forward_euler` functions.
+If you want to implement your own dynamics, you need to subtype the abstract :code:`Dynamics` type and implement the :code:`linearize` and :code:`forward_euler` functions.
 ::

     type MyDynamics <: Dynamics